-Fire departments reduce overtime costs with AI by identifying the specific personnel, shifts, and patterns that generate disproportionate overtime spend — and giving battalion chiefs the information to intervene before costs accumulate.
-At Norfolk, Massachusetts Fire Department, Chief Erron Kinney has been direct about the operational pressure: overtime budgets that run over by mid-year force chiefs to make hard choices about training, equipment, and personnel development for the rest of the fiscal year.
+Fire departments reduce overtime costs with AI by identifying the specific personnel, shifts, and patterns that generate disproportionate overtime spend, and giving battalion chiefs the information to intervene before costs accumulate.
+Fire departments that run over their overtime budget by mid-year are left making hard choices about training, equipment, and personnel development for the rest of the fiscal year.
 FlorianAI gives fire chiefs a queryable view of overtime patterns so they can act on data rather than react to budget reports that arrive too late to change anything.

 Why Fire Department Overtime Is a Persistent Problem